gecio/gecio.github.io/docs/_imke/about/index.en.md

 ![iMKE platform](imke-platform.png)

 The worker-nodes of a customer cluster are dedicated VMs in the openstack tenant of a customer.
 The machine-controller automatically creates VMs there and adds them as worker-nodes to the cluster.
-It scales the number of nodes up or down as required and will perform any changes to a Node-Deployment as a rolling upgrade to minimize downtime.
+It scales the number of nodes up or down as required and will perform any changes to a Machine Deployment as a rolling upgrade to minimize downtime.

 ## Certifications

 <img src="certified-kubernetes.png" alt="Certified Kubernetes Logo" width="100"/>

-iMKE is a product to efficiently setup and operate Kubernetes cluster on GEC Cloud.
+iMKE is a product to efficiently setup and operate Kubernetes clusters on GEC Cloud.
 Customers have the option to use a powerful webinterface to deploy and manage completely functional clusters that also pass the conformance checks and requirements by [Cloud Native Computing Foundation](https://cncf.io/ck).